 Literature from the eighth century to about 1700.
 545. German Literature of the Eighteenth Century (3) Prerequisite: German 310.

 Reading and discussion of representative works of significant authors and movements of the eighteenth century.

-549. Goethe's Faust (3)

-Prerequisite: German 310.
+555. German Literature of the Nineteenth Century (3) Prerequisite: German 310.